SDS-192-Intro/MP1/README.md

   * Column 8 (LABEL): These are the labels associated with the values recorded for the variable.
   * Column 11 (NOTES): This provides notes about the variable, including whether it is currently in use and what missing values indicate.

-6. In addition to 'unitid' and 'instnm', select five more variables from the data dictionary that you'd like to work with in your analysis.
-We're only going to be looking at MA schools, so you can leave variables that record the state and region of the institution off of your list.
-Select at least one numeric variable, and at least one ordinal variable.
-Read up on these variable in the Technical Documentation (Command/Control + F to find the variable name in the PDF.)
+6. In addition to `unitid` and `instnm`, select five more variables from the data dictionary that you'd like to work with in your analysis.
+We're only going to be looking at MA schools, so you can leave variables that record the state and region of the institution off of your list. *Select at least one numeric variable, and at least one ordinal variable.* Read up on these selected variables in the Technical Documentation (Command/Control + F to find the variable name in the PDF.)

 ## Import and prepare data